 With just the right measure of cartoonish flamboyance, Glenn makes a splendidly wicked villain.
 (Actually, the role isn’t all that far removed from the one he played in dead earnest in Mark Rydell’s “The River.”)
 Looking like some dour figure in an illustrated Victorian novel, Glenn is the very model of a youngster’s worst nightmare.

 And Swayze is everything any kid could want in a two-fisted, hard-drinking, pistol-packing whirlwind-rider.
-As a matter of fact, Swayze’s Pecos Bill really does get to lasso a tornado at one point.
-But the most special effect is the unaffected sincerity of Swayze’s thoroughly engaging performance.
+As a matter of fact, Swayze’s Pecos Bill really does get to lasso a tornado.
+But the most special effect is the unaffected sincerity of Swayze’s thoroughly engaging perf.

 Director Jeremiah Chechik strives for a look and feel of slightly exaggerated grandeur, at once celebrating and gently tweaking the traditions of Old West.
 He receives tremendous help from Janusz Kaminski’s widescreen color lensing and Randy Edelman’s thunderous music.
 Other tech credits, including the impressive special effects work, are first-class.